freeletics/khonshu/navigator/README.md

 @Parcelize
 data class DetailScreenRoute(
     val id: String,
-) : NavRoute, Parcelable
+) : NavRoute
 ```

-Both of these use `Parcelable` and `Parcelize` because internally the library will pass the route
-to the screen itself so that it can access the parameters.
+Internally the library will pass the route to the screen itself so that it can access the parameters.

 ### NavDestination